samiulsami/cmp-go-deep/README.md

 	-- Maximum time (in milliseconds) to wait before "locking-in" the current request and sending it to gopls. debounce_gopls_requests_ms = 0

-	-- Maximum time (in milliseconds) to wait before "locking-in" the current request and loading data from cache. debounce_cache_requests_ms = 0

 	-- Path to store the SQLite database
 	-- Default: "~/.local/share/nvim/cmp_go_deep.sqlite3"